 Our budget billing program is great for those on a fixed income, or anyone who just wants to be able to plan ahead.
 Budget billing is available to customers who have been with us for at least a year and their account is in good standing.
 We average the billing associated with your account for the last 12 months, then use the average as the standard payment until the following October.
 In October, we average the bill for the last 12 months again.
 If an adjustment needs to be made, you will either be issued a refund, or will be required to pay an additional amount, depending upon your power usage.

-In most cases, unusually high bills are a result of seasonal changes in energy uses or problems with appliances.
+In most cases, unusually high bills are a result of seasonal changes in energy uses or problems with heating and/or air units.
 It is rare to have a meter running faster than actual power usage.
-If you feel that your meter is not correct, contact a Customer Service Representative at one of our offices, or via the phone.
+If you feel that your meter is not correct, contact a Member Service Representative at 1-800-992-1626.
 They will analyze your energy usage history, especially during the same time last year, and offer guidelines for energy efficiency.
-If you want to have your meter tested, there is a meter test charge of $50.
-If the meter test shows that a meter is in fact faulty, Pee Dee Electric will change the meter, adjust your bill accordingly and refund the meter test charge.

 Pee Dee Electric will maintain the right-of-way around all power lines in an effort to rid any possible items that may interfere or threaten to endanger the operation or maintenance at the Cooperative's lines or system.
-Maintaining these areas includes the following: cutting, trimming, or spraying herbicides to control growth of trees or shrubbery located within the right-of-way.
-The Cooperative will remove any debris resulting from right-of-way maintenance.
+Maintaining these areas includes the following: cutting, trimming, or spraying herbicides to control growth of trees or underbrush located within the right-of-way.
+The Cooperative will remove any debris that is in a maintained area.